Weak and semi normalization in real algebraic geometry: Weak-normalization and seminormalization relative to the central locus

-\begin{proof} We use the same proof as in Corollary \ref{cor-prod-weak}.
-Note that the proof is even simpler since the restriction of an hereditarily rational function is rational so that we can choose $U=X_{reg}$ and $V=Y_{reg}$. \end{proof}
+\begin{proof} We use the same proof as in Proposition \ref{cor-prod-weak}.
+Note that the proof is even simpler since the restriction of an hereditarily rational function is rational so that we can choose $U$ and $V$ to be respectively the union of the non-singular loci of the irreducible components of $X$ and $Y$. \end{proof}

-An immediate application of Theorem \ref{propunivseminormalization} gives a seminormal version of Proposition \ref{lvreel}. \begin{prop} Let $X$ be an irreducible algebraic set.
-Suppose that $X$ is centrally seminormal and that $\varphi:Y\rightarrow X$ is a finite birational polynomial map with $Y$ an irreducible algebraic set.
-Then $\varphi$ is bijective on the central loci and hereditarily birational if and only if $\varphi$ is an isomorphism. \end{prop}

-We end this section by comparing the notion of $w_c$-normalization and $s_c$-normalization.
-Over the complex number, the notions of weak-normalization and seminormalization coincide \cite{V}.
-We investigate now the differences between the notions of $w_c$-normalization and $s_c$-normalization through the prism of the difference between continuous rational functions and hereditarily rational functions.

-\begin{rem} Let $X$ be an irreducible algebraic set.
-Let $\pi:X'\rightarrow X$ be the normalization map.
-We clearly get the following sequence of integral inclusions